 In general it’s good to test at least 20 frames from the whole range.
 For longer ranges, more frames are needed, because some longer rendering frames can be located between test frames.
 A step bigger than every 100th frame may give inaccurate estimate.Rendering every 20th frame as a test is a good practice.

 TIP: Using priority

 If you don’t want to wait long for the test frames, you can use the highest farm’s priority for the test and then render the whole range on a lower one.
 Most render farms offer such priority plans, and the cost of the test is just a fraction of the cost of the full render.
 Also, if the test went well, you can skip test frames in the final rendering.

-All render engines can generate artefacts, especially when the quality settings are set too low.
-GI solving methods which create approximated irradiance caches can cause splotches.
+All render engines can generate artifacts, especially when the quality settings are set too low.
+GI solving methods that create approximated irradiance caches can cause splotches.
 Brute force/QMC/Path Tracing engines can render with noise.